raspberrypi/documentation/glossary.md

 - **TLA** - Three Letter Abrieviation.
 Almost the entire reason for this glossary.
 - **TP1/TP2** - Test points.
 - **UART** - Universal Asynchronous Receiver-Transmitter, a protocol for asynchronous serial communication in which the data format and transmission speeds are configurable
+- **USB** - Universial Serial Bus.
+The main Raspberry Pi models have 4 USB sockets for connecting USB devices, for example, mice or keyboards.
+See https://en.wikipedia.org/wiki/USB.
 - **VC4** - The VideoCore4 GPU used on the Raspberry Pi.
 Contains a large number of hardware blocks that handle graphics, cameras, display, codecs etc.
 - **VNC** - A graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer.
 See the [Official Documentation](https://www.raspberrypi.org/documentation/remote-access/vnc/README.md)
 - **Volts (V)** - SI derived unit for Electrical Potential Difference.
 See https://en.wikipedia.org/wiki/Volt